 What makes Kiawah Island resort such a special place is no mystery to those who have been, and many of its visitors come back year after year to either stay at the famed luxurious Sanctuary Hotel, or rent one of the hundreds of villas (really just condos), cottages or homes that are available to guests that stay in the resort.
-So if you too want to buy your own slice of golf heaven on Kiawah there are somethings you may want to know.
+So if you too want to buy your own slice of golf heaven on Kiawah there are some things you may want to know.

 One- the costs to own in the resort is not cheap.
 Let me explain.
 There are quite a few regular expenses that one must consider such as yearly HOA dues, upfront closing cost dues, insurances for living near the beach and in a flood zone, and last but not least regime fees (if you want a villa/condo).
-If you want to buy into one of the club memberships then that is another thing all together.
+If you want to buy into one of the club memberships then that is another thing altogether.
 For a lot of people who want to buy on the island many of whom have never owned a single family attached home (aka condo, villa, townhouse) there are factors to condo ownership one must take into account as well.

 There are essentially three property management options available to buyers who wish to rent out their properties when they aren’t using them.
-The obvious being the behind the gate – official resort agency.
+The obvious being behind the gate – official resort agency.
 Then there are two well respect outside of the resort real estate companies that also to property management.

 Here is how their costs break down: